Studio headphones are an essential piece of kit in any DJs arsenal.

 This means that your listening experience won’t be completely detached from the outside world and the mixing sound you will be hearing won’t be as authentic as it would be with a real open-back headphone pair.

-These headphones are for people looking for the golden middle ground and are happy to give a little in order to get both worlds in one pair.
+These headphones are best for people looking for the golden middle ground and are happy to give a little in order to get both worlds in one pair.

-Also there are cordless headphones but their sound quality isn’t on par with the mono or stereo cable ones.
+Also there are cordless studio headphones but their sound quality isn’t on par with the mono or stereo cable ones.
 In-ear headphones are also another variety of headphones which is entering the professional world more and more but to get a decent quality of an in-ear model you will usually need to sell a kidney.

 Want to get a few tips on how to set up your home studio?
 Check out our dedicated article on the topic.